 Robert Mapplethorpe was born in 1946 in Floral Park, Queens.
 Of his childhood he said, "I come from suburban America.
 It was a very safe environment and it was a good place to come from in that it was a good place to leave."

 In 1963, Mapplethorpe enrolled at Pratt Institute in nearby Brooklyn, where he studied drawing, painting, and sculpture.
 Influenced by artists such as Joseph Cornell and Marcel Duchamp, he also experimented with various materials in mixed-media collages, including images cut from books and magazines.
 He acquired a Polaroid camera in 1970 from artist and filmmaker Sandy Daley and began producing his own photographs to incorporate into the collages, saying he felt "it was more honest."
 That same year he and Patti Smith, whom he had met three years earlier, moved into the Chelsea Hotel.

 Mapplethorpe quickly found satisfaction taking Polaroid photographs in their own right and indeed few Polaroids actually appear in his mixed-media works.
 In 1973, the Light Gallery in New York City mounted his first solo gallery exhibition, "Polaroids."
-Two years later he acquired a Hasselblad medium-format camera and began shooting his circle of friends and acquaintances—artists, musicians, socialites, pornographic film stars, and members of the S & M underground.
-He also worked on commercial projects, creating album cover art for Patti Smith and Television and a series of portraits and party pictures for Interview
+Two years later he acquired a Hasselblad medium-format camera and began shooting his circle of friends and acquaintances—artists, musicians, socialites, film stars, and members of the S & M underground.
+He also worked on commercial projects, creating album cover art, including covers for Patti Smith and Television and a series of portraits and party pictures for Interview

 In the late 1970s, Mapplethorpe grew increasingly interested in documenting the New York S & M scene.
 The resulting photographs are shocking for their content and remarkable for their technical and formal mastery.
 Mapplethorpe told ARTnews